 How to Apply

-Interested students with a 3.0 grade point average overall and a 3.2 grade point average in their major should apply at the beginning of their senior year by submitting the Graduation with Distinction Application to the DUS by September 24.
+Interested students with a 3.0 grade point average overall and a 3.2 grade point average in their major should apply at the beginning of their senior year by submitting the Graduation with Distinction Application to the Director of Undergraduate Studies (DUS) by the deadlines shown above.

 Note that your major GPA is calculated using only core and focus study courses (excluding independent research study courses) and not co-requisites.
 More information about calculating GPA can be found on the Office of the University Registrar’s site.